f4exb/sdrangel/Readme.md

 Linux only and experimental.

-&#9888; The LimeSDR plugins are not deployed in the binary packages because it does not build with Debian

 &#9888; LimeSuite library itself is unstable or made unstable in the source and sink plugins due to lack of documentation.
 These plugins are provided as a minimal support and further development is suspended until proper support for LimeSDR is available.

 You will need a minimal installation of LimeSuite: